-During 2012, the Plan sponsor inadvertently failed to deposit approximately \$151,921 of participant elective deferral contributions within the required timeframe as stated by United States Department of Labor ("DOL") regulations.
-The Plan sponsor corrected this error involving delinquent contributions by contributing those amounts to the Plan (with earnings) and filed a Form 5330 and paid the applicable excise tax.
+The Plan sponsor inadvertently failed to deposit approximately \$1,950 and \$4,569 of participant loan repayments during 2013 and 2012, respectively, and approximately \$151,921 of participant elective deferral contributions for the year ended December 31, 2012 within the required time frame as stated by United States Department of Labor (DOL) regulations.
+The Plan sponsor corrected these errors by contributing those amounts to the Plan (with earnings), filing a Form 5330 and paid the applicable excise tax.
 The excise tax payments were made from the Plan sponsor's assets and not the assets of the Plan.